gohugoio/hugo/content/en/hugo-pipes/babel.md

 ### Options

-config [string]
+config
-: Path to the Babel configuration file.
+: (`string`) Path to the Babel configuration file.
 Hugo will, by default, look for a `babel.config.js` in your project.
 More information on these configuration files can be found here: [babel configuration](https://babeljs.io/docs/en/configuration).

-minified [bool]
+minified
-: Save as many bytes as possible when printing
+: (`bool`) Save as many bytes as possible when printing

-noComments [bool]
+noComments
-: Write comments to generated output (true by default)
+: (`bool`) Write comments to generated output (true by default)

-compact [bool]
+compact
-: Do not include superfluous whitespace characters and line terminators.
+: (`bool`) Do not include superfluous whitespace characters and line terminators.
 Defaults to `auto` if not set.

-verbose [bool]
+verbose
-: Log everything
+: (`bool`) Log everything

-sourceMap [string]
+sourceMap
-: Output `inline` or `external` sourcemap from the babel compile.
+: (`string`) Output `inline` or `external` sourcemap from the babel compile.
 External sourcemaps will be written to the target with the output file name + ".map".
 Input sourcemaps can be read from js.Build and node modules and combined into the output sourcemaps.

 ### Examples